 The gun features an oscillator that is marked "Watervliet Arsenal".
 It is my opinion, from studying photos of original oscillators, that this is pure fantasy.
+The oscillator was considered as a part of the gun.
+Its parts are listed on the parts list of the gun.
+Since it was a part of the gun, Colt produced the oscillators, not a government arsenal.
 Also the "lock plug handle" on the back of the gun is not the proper pattern for the early guns (1874-1879) but is actually the pattern used on the guns made in the 1890s.
 At the time this gun was manufactured (1987) my father did not have access to an original early style handle to copy, so he used the later style handle on all of his replicas.
 See the photo below of the proper early style lock plug handle.

 In studying photos of original Model 1874, 1875, 1876, and 1877 Gatling guns, it seems that the model date stamp on the right breech casing rail was started on the Model 1876 and was not present on the Model 1874.
 I have photos of original 1874 Camel gun, serial number 40, and there is no "Model 1874" stamped on the right breech casing rail.
 Similarly I have photos of a couple of other original Model 1874 Camel guns (serial numbers unknown) and they also do not have the model year stamp.
 The model year stamp is specifically mentioned in the 1877 inspection manual (dated 1878) as to its placement (for the Model 1876 and 1877 guns).
 It is not mentioned in the 1875 manual, although the model date stamp does show up on at least two original Model 1875 guns that I know of.